bamadesigner/wA11y/readme.txt

 == Description ==

-Wa11y is a WordPress plugin/toolbox of resources to help you improve the accessibility of your WordPress website.
+Wa11y is a WordPress plugin that provides a toolbox of resources to help you improve the accessibility of your WordPress website.

 **If you would like to contribute to the plugin, or report issues, please go through [the Wa11y Github repo](https://github.com/bamadesigner/wa11y).**